Hello Developers,

 A few things to note,

-2. You use that router object and register your desired routes in your server.
+creates a new object and returns the object of the router - You use that router object and register your desired routes in your server.
 Multiple methods have been exposed and detailed explanation can be found in the turbo documentation.

 3. Running your server